disruptek/openapi/README.md

 import openapi/codegen

-# 1) input JSON source, 2) output Nim source
+# 0) API handle, 1) input JSON source, 2) output Nim source
-openapi "input.json", "output.nim":
+generate myAPI, "input.json", "output.nim":
+  ## here you can mess with the generator directly as needed...

+  # add a constant from the input to the API...
+  let service = generator.js["info"]["x-serviceName"].getStr
+  generator.ast.add newConstStmt(ident"myService", newStrLitNode(service))

+render myAPI:
-  # whatever you write in this block gets appended to your output;
+  ## whatever you write here will be included in your API verbatim
-  # you are in the same scope as your generated API, so you can
-  # perform hackery or loosen exports as you wish...

-  # expose some useful REST methods...
-  export rest
+  echo "service " & myService & " loaded"

 # use the API...
 let